SimonGrchevski/Space-Travelers-Hub/README.md

 ![screenshot](./SC3.png)

-Space-Travelers-Hub is an webapp where you can reserve a rocket and join a mission in outerspace.
+Space-Travelers-Hub is an webapp where you can reserve a rocket and join a mission in outer space.
 Enjoy the interstellar voyage.
 Mars here we come!

 ## Live demo